Chart Color Schemes

 Caboolture South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the population of Caboolture South is estimated at around 9,102, reflecting an increase of 1,563 people since the 2021 Census.
-The ABS ERP estimate for surrounding areas applied to Caboolture South by AreaSearch was 8,664 in June 2024.
-This growth represents a 20.7% increase from the previous census figure of 7,539.
-The population density is estimated at 2,102 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Caboolture South's growth rate since the 2021 Census (20.7%) exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Caboolture South statistical area's population is estimated at around 9,006.
+This reflects an increase of 1,467 people since the 2021 Census, which reported a population of 7,539.
+The change was inferred from AreaSearch's estimate of 8,576 residents following examination of ABS' latest ERP data release (June 2024) and an additional 300 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,079 persons per square kilometer, above the national average assessed by AreaSearch.
+Caboolture South's growth rate of 19.5% since the 2021 Census exceeded both the national average (9.7%) and state average, marking it as a growth leader.
 Interstate migration contributed approximately 64.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
-By 2041, the suburb is forecast to increase by 3,206 persons, reflecting a total gain of 30.3% over the 17 years based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Moving forward, a significant population increase is forecast for the top quartile of national areas, with Caboolture South expected to expand by 3,206 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 31.6% in total over the 17 years.

 Frequently Asked Questions - Population